 How to Validate Digital Signature in PDF:

-In the Acrobat, the signature field looks like a rectangle that may be grayed, just click over the box and the Adobe Acrobat will tell you whether the signature is good or not.
+Once you open the document in the Acrobat, the signature area shows a kind of rectangle that can be in a gray color, so simply clicking on the box and the Adobe Acrobat will give you a confirmation of the signature or not.

 How to Verify Digital Signature Online: